“I financed the entire company out of my own pocket.”

 You own a successful company.
 Someone is asking you about how you started the company and paid to build it up.
 They ask if you got investment money from someone.
-You didn't, so you answer:
+You didn't, so you answer this way.

 I financed the entire company out of my own pocket.